 Companies — from start-ups to Fortune 500 enterprises and businesses in between —are rapidly joining the Open Invention Network community, the largest non-patent aggression consortium in history.
-Corporations such as Vodafone, AT&T, Verizon, KDDI, SK Telecom and other OIN advocates continue joining OIN to demonstrate their support for freedom of action in Linux as a key element of open source software.
+Corporations such as Vodafone, AT&T, Verizon, KDDI, SK Telecom and other OIN advocates continue joining OIN to demonstrate their support for freedom of action in Linux as a key element of OSS.